watson-developer-cloud/community/conversation/README.md

 __Features demonstrated__

 - User provides information by prompt:
+    - Example:

-    - Example: "Book travel ticket"
+            User: "Book travel ticket"

-         "Where do you want to travel from?"
-"From Prague"
+            Bot: "Where do you want to travel from?"

+            User: "From Prague"

-         "Where do you want to travel to?"
-"London tomorrow"
+            Bot: "Where do you want to travel to?"

+            User: "London tomorrow"

-         "I understand that you want to travel from Prague to London on 2017-06-07.
+            Bot: "I understand that you want to travel from Prague to London on 2017-06-07.
 Is that correct?"

 Additional Information:
 - It gets more tricky if slots are filled by the two entities of the same type.
 The system has no contextual information, so it will only use the first entity with the information provided.
 The first slot will be filled and the second slot will be prompted.
+    - Example:

-    - Example: "Book travel ticket"
+            User: "Book travel ticket"

-         "Where do you want to travel from?"
-"From Prague to London tomorrow"
+            Bot: "Where do you want to travel from?"

+            User: "From Prague to London tomorrow"

-         "Where do you want to travel to?"
-"London"
+            Bot: "Where do you want to travel to?"

+            User: "London"

-         "I understand that you want to travel from Prague to London on 2017-06-07.
+            Bot: "I understand that you want to travel from Prague to London on 2017-06-07.
 Is that correct?"

 - Please note, if the user provides the input in the wrong order, e.g. "To London from Prague tomorrow", the value is not assigned correctly as the first entity is London and is assigned to first slot (travel_from).
 - One could also check if more entities of the same type are present and act accordingly (ask for disambiguation, look for extra clues like "from" and "to").
 - If two entities of a different type are detected, they are processed correctly (in example above travel_date and travel_from).
 - The same problem will appear when two slots are filled by entities which have overlapping values.

-__Internal comment__

-Check this before the release please, we might get change of the behavior, e.g. use entities in order of slots.